FrenchMajesty/code-sushi/README.md

 > If not, [Cursor](https://www.cursor.com) is an excellent choice with much more features.

 - You are dealing with a very large codebase (+50k lines of code) that cannot fit into the context window.
-> If not, I recommend [Gitingest](https://github.com/cyclotruc/gitingest) as an alternative.
+> If not, I recommend [Gitingest](https://github.com/cyclotruc/gitingest) as an alternative for smaller repos.

 - You just want question-answering capabilities for your codebases.
 > If you need much such as code completion, etc... there are no open-source IDEs that can do that yet.
-At least I haven't found any.
-If you do, please let me know and I'll update this section.
+The best I've found are [Cursor](https://www.cursor.com) and [Trae](https://trae.ai/).
+If you find a good open-source alternative, please let me know and I'll update this section.

 ## 📦 Installation